IanSkelskey/patron-purge/README.md

 This repository contains a script to perform parallel purging of database records.

-## Script: `parallel_purge_process.sh`
+## Script: Create Buckets

 ### Description

-`parallel_purge_process.sh` is a shell script designed to purge database records in parallel, improving the efficiency and speed of the purge process.
+`scripts\create_buckets.sh` is a shell script designed to create buckets for purge-eligible patron records.
+A bucket is made for each library in the consortium.
+This is to accomodate library staff reviewing the records before they are purged.
+Staff may remove records from the bucket if they are not ready to be purged.
+The actual purging of records is done from the buckets.

 ### Features